 In 1996, Dallas Area Rapid Transit (DART) began operating the first light rail system in the Southwest United States.

-Texas's alternative affirmative action plan aims to avoid problems stemming from the Hopwood v.
+Texas's alternative affirmative action plan attempts to avoid problems stemming from the Hopwood v.
 Texas case in 1996.

-Since 1997, the Texas Motor Speedway has hosted annual NASCAR Cup Series and IndyCar Series auto races.
+Since 1997, Texas Motor Speedway has hosted annual NASCAR Cup Series and IndyCar Series auto races.

-In 2001, Tropical Storm Allison caused damage in Texas again.
+In 2001, Tropical storm Allison caused damage in Texas.

-In 2003, Texas's redistricting of Congressional districts, led by Republican Tom DeLay, was called "an extreme case of partisan gerrymandering".
+In 2003, the Texas redistricting of Congressional districts led by Republican Tom DeLay was called "an extreme case of partisan gerrymandering" by The New York Times.

 Around 146,000 adherents of religions such as Hinduism and Sikhism lived in Texas as of 2004.

-In 2004, a Christmas Eve snowstorm dropped 6 inches (150 mm) of snow as far south as Kingsville, where the average high temperature in December is 65 °F.
+During the 2004 Christmas Eve snowstorm, 6 inches (150 mm) of snow fell as far south as Kingsville, Texas.

 In 2004, a combined total of $298 billion of goods passed through Texas Foreign Trade Zones (FTZs).

-In 2005, Texas reassigned the regulation of state railroads from the Railroad Commission of Texas to TxDOT.
+In 2005, Texas reassigned the duties of regulating state railroads from the Railroad Commission of Texas to TxDOT.

-In 2005, urban centers of Texas contained two-thirds of the population.
+In 2005, urban centers in Texas contained two-thirds of the state's population.
+The state's economic growth has led to urban sprawl and its associated symptoms.

-In May 2006, Texas initiated the program "code red" in response to a report that the state had 25.1 percent of the population without health insurance, the largest proportion in the nation.
+In May 2006, Texas initiated the "code red" program in response to the report that the state had 25.1 percent of the population without health insurance.

 As of 2006, 34.2% of Texas's population aged five and older spoke a language at home other than English.

-In 2006, the Supreme Court ruled in favor of the state (and Republicans) in the case League of United Latin American Citizens v.
-Perry, which involved legal challenges to the redistricting.
+In 2006, legal challenges to the redistricting reached the national Supreme Court in the case League of United Latin American Citizens v.
+Perry, but the court ruled in favor of the state.

 According to a 2007 study, Texas is ranked forty-second in the percentage of residents who engage in regular exercise.